Tobias Ide (scholar): Career

 Ide was born in 1985.
 He studied Political Science and Media and Communication Studies at the University of Leipzig (2005–2012).
 Afterwards, he went on to receive a PhD in Earth Sciences from the University of Hamburg (2015) and his habilitation in Political Science from the Technical University of Braunschweig (2019).
 After his PhD, he worked at the Georg Eckert Institute and at the University of Melbourne.
 He was also a visiting researcher at the Hebrew University of Jerusalem and the American University in Washington, DC.
+From 2021-2015 he was Associate Professor of Politics and International Relations at Murdoch University in Perth.
+He was a Specially Appointed Professor of Peace and Sustainability at Hiroshima University.

 Impact and awards

 Media and decision makers have drawn on Ide's research.
 He was worked with the World Bank (Global Facility for Disaster Risk Reduction), the United Nations (UN Economic and Social Council), NATO, the European Union, and the United States Holocaust Memorial Museum, among others.
-Ide's work featured in many news articles, including in the Atlantic, CTV News, de Volkskrant, Publico,Schweizer Radio und Fernsehen (SRF), Courthouse News Service, as well as in podcasts like Policy, Guns & Money, POLIS180 and New Books in World Affairs.
+Ide's work featured in many news articles, including in the Atlantic, CTV News, de Volkskrant, Publico, Schweizer Radio und Fernsehen (SRF), Courthouse News Service, and in podcasts like Policy, Guns & Money, POLIS180, and New Books in World Affairs.

 Ide received several awards for his research.
 These include: